 Annotation update: I can confirm that as of the 1998 Corgi reprint this mistake has been fixed, with 'Lianna' being replaced by 'Liessa'.

 - [p.
 169] After Rincewind and Twoflower escape from the Wyrmberg they are flying a dragon one moment and a modern jetliner the next.

 Clearly they have been, get this, translated to another plane (the last few paragraphs of this section seem to support the theory that Terry actually intended this rather implicit pun).
 Note also the "powerful travelling rune TWA" appearing on the Luggage: Trans World Airlines.

 - [p.
-171/148] 'Zweiblumen' is the (almost) literal German translation of 'Twoflower' (it actually translates to 'Twoflowers', so a 'better' translation would have been the singular form: 'Zweiblume').
+171] 'Zweiblumen' is the (almost) literal German translation of 'Twoflower' (it actually translates back to 'Twoflowers', so the perfect translation would have been the singular form: 'Zweiblume').

 'Rjinswand', however, is merely something that was intended to sound

 foreign -- it is not a word in any language known to the readers of